Seteeri/Particle/snippets/notes/PARTICLE.md

     * History can be purged or saved to disk

   * Draw default symbols [WIP]
+    * Refactor symbol particles [WIP]
+      * Data stores symbol
+      * A/CAR = NIL
+      * B/CDR = VAL
     * Implement master particle list [WIP]
       * Need this to store particles of globals
         * This is the exception, like internal table
-      * Store as assoc list...what is the key?
+      * Store as assoc list...
-        * Data is the key; Value is the particle
+        * Data is the key?
-      * Refactor gen-particle to add to particle index
+        * Value is the particle
-    * Draw worker globals (anything starting with) [WIP]
-    * Refactor symbol particles
+      * Or solely so particles don't get deleted
-      * Data stores symbol
-      * A/CAR = NIL
-      * B/CDR = VAL
+        * Poss move vertices into it?
     * Limit draw lengths to N items (def=12)
       * ...then move to newline
       * any changes to this might have to redraw everything